 ‘Feels like home’ is an exhibition of paintings drawn from the personal photo archives of immigrants, refugees and other itinerants about leaving home and creating a new home.
-It is the genesis of an ongoing series that will explore themes of home, displacement, immigration and the effect of political policies that restrict movement.
+It is an ongoing series that explores themes of home, displacement, immigration and the effect of political policies that restrict movement.

 Born in Cape Town, South Africa.